Is Surfshark Safe? The 2026 Forensic Security Audit

 A proper trust check, not just another VPN sales page.

-Quick answer: yes, Surfshark is safe enough for most people who want a modern VPN for private browsing, safer public Wi-Fi use, streaming, and general day to day protection.
-It does a lot right.
-The strongest points are repeated external audits, strong protocol support, RAM-only server claims, practical security features, and much better transparency than the average cheap VPN.
-The main caveat is that Surfshark’s privacy story is slightly more nuanced than the homepage slogan.
-The company says it does not keep logs of your online activity, but its privacy policy also says servers temporarily keep limited connection details and remove them within 15 minutes after your session ends.
+Quick answer: yes, Surfshark is safe enough for most people who want a modern VPN for private browsing, safer public Wi-Fi use, streaming, and general day-to-day protection.
+For a wider hands-on view of pricing, apps, speeds, and streaming, read our full Surfshark VPN review.
+On safety alone, Surfshark still does a lot right.
+The strongest points are repeated external audits, strong protocol support, RAM-only server claims, practical security features, and better transparency than the average cheap VPN.
+The main caveat is that Surfshark's privacy story is more nuanced than the homepage slogan.
+The company says it does not keep logs of your online activity, but its support material also says servers temporarily keep limited connection details and remove them within 15 minutes after your session ends.

 What looks good

 Surfshark has a stronger trust case than a lot of mid-priced rivals.
-The mix of independent audits, clear documentation, modern protocols, RAM-only infrastructure, and account security features gives it a solid safety baseline.
+The mix of independent audits, clear documentation, RAM-only infrastructure, account security features, and a modern protocol stack gives it a solid safety baseline.

 What needs context